joseiedo/quarkus-multi-module-example/README.md

-# Modulith Example (testing)
+# Simple Multi-module example

-The goal of this project is to present a way to write a multi-module monolith.
+The goal of this project is to present a way to write a simple multi-module monolith.

 ## Why multi-module monolith?

 Because after I had the experience of developing in a big monolith ~400K LoC using the default technical layered architecture (controllers, service, mappers, model, repositories) I had some issues.
 The **main issue** was that I had to run the full app everytime, even when I only wanted to test 1 feature of a very small domain.
-This results in a slower startup.
+This results in a slower startup and tests.
 Another issue was **I had no clear division between domains**

 Don't get me wrong, I don't want to decouple domain and framework here (because I don't think it's worth it), I'm just saying that with a monolith I can't even see if a Banking domain change affects Contract domain because **in the whole ball of mud, everything was together**.